 In Enlightenment-Era Europe, scholars kept Commonplace Books: collections of quotes that interested or inspired them.
-I, too, have assembled a personalized encyclopedia of quotations indicative of my perspective.
+I have also assembled a personalized encyclopedia of quotations indicative of my perspective.

 "For the perfect flaneur, for the passionate spectator, it is an immense joy to set up house in the heart of the multitude, amid the ebb and flow of movement, in the midst of the fugitive and the infinite.
 To be away from home and yet to feel oneself everywhere at home..."